19hours/sg-statutes/Acts/Charities Act.md

 (b) a record of the assets and liabilities of the charity.

-(3) The charity trustees of a charity shall preserve any accounting records made for the purposes of this section in respect of the charity for at least 5 years from the end of the financial year of the charity in which they are made.
+(3) The governing board members of a charity shall preserve any accounting records made for the purposes of this section in respect of the charity for at least 5 years from the end of the financial year of the charity in which they are made.

 [34/2010 wef 01/03/2011]

 [2/2007]

-(4) Where a charity ceases to exist within the period of 5 years mentioned in subsection (3) as it applies to any accounting records, the obligation to preserve those records in accordance with that subsection shall continue to be discharged by the last charity trustees of the charity, unless the Commissioner consents in writing to the records being destroyed or otherwise disposed of.
+(4) Where a charity ceases to exist within the period of 5 years mentioned in subsection (3) as it applies to any accounting records, the obligation to preserve those records in accordance with that subsection shall continue to be discharged by the last governing board members of the charity, unless the Commissioner consents in writing to the records being destroyed or otherwise disposed of.

 [34/2010 wef 01/03/2011]

-(5) Nothing in this section shall apply to an exempt charity or a charity which is a company.

-[UK Charities Act 1993, s.
-41]
+(5) [Deleted by Act 34 of 2010 wef 01/03/2011]

 ### Annual statements of accounts

-13\.—(1) Subject to subsection (3), the charity trustees of a charity shall prepare in respect of each financial year of the charity a statement of accounts complying with such requirements as to its form and contents as may be prescribed by regulations.

-(2) Without prejudice to the generality of subsection (1), regulations under that subsection may make provision —

-(a) for any such statement to be prepared in accordance with such methods and principles as are specified or referred to in the regulations;

-(b) as to any information to be provided by way of notes to the accounts; and

-(c) for determining the financial years of a charity for the purposes of this Act and any regulations made thereunder.
+13\.—(1) The Minister may make regulations relating to the financial reporting requirements for charities, including provisions —

-(3) Where the gross income in any financial year of a charity does not exceed $50,000, or such other sum as the Minister may by notification prescribe, the charity trustees may, in respect of that year, elect to prepare a receipts and payments account and a statement of assets and liabilities, instead of a statement of accounts under subsection (1).
+(a) allowing the governing board members of specified classes of charities to prepare a receipts and payments account and a statement of assets and liabilities instead of a statement of accounts in respect of any financial year of the charity;

+(b) prescribing requirements as to the form and contents of accounts and statements of charities;

+(c) requiring the accounts and statements of specified classes of charities to be in compliance with all or any of the following:

+(i) specified accounting standards that are made or formulated by the Accounting Standards Council under Part III of the Accounting Standards Act (Cap.
+2B);

+(ii) other accounting standards or requirements specified in the regulations;

+(d) providing for relief from the requirements of such accounting standards applicable to charities;

+(e) determining the financial years of a charity for the purposes of this Act;

+(f) modifying the application of any provisions in the Companies Act (Cap.
+50) as to the form and content of a company’s accounts or consolidated accounts being in compliance with the Accounting Standards (as defined in the Companies Act) in respect of a company that is registered as a charity or approved as an institution of a public character under this Act; or

+(g) providing that any person who is guilty of an offence under any regulations made under paragraph (c) in respect of a charity which is registered as a company under the Companies Act (Cap.
+50) shall be liable on conviction to the same penalty as that provided under section 204(1) or (3)(a), as the case may be, of that Act.
-(4) The charity trustees of a charity shall preserve —

-(a) any statement of accounts prepared by them under subsection (1); or

-(b) any account and statement prepared by them under subsection (3),

-for at least 5 years from the end of the financial year to which any such statement relates or to which any such account and statement relate, as the case may be.
+(2) The governing board members of a charity shall preserve any statement of accounts or other account and statement prepared by them for the purposes of regulations made under this section, for at least 5 years from the end of the financial year to which any such statement relates or to which any such account and statement relate, as the case may be.

-[2/2007]

-(5) Section 12(4) shall apply, with the necessary modifications, in relation to the preservation of any such statement or account and statement as it applies in relation to the preservation of any accounting records.
+(3) Section 12(4) shall apply, with the necessary modifications, in relation to the preservation of any such statement or account and statement as it applies in relation to the preservation of any accounting records.

-(6) Nothing in this section shall apply to an exempt charity or a charity which is a company.

-[UK Charities Act 1993, s.
-42]
+[34/2010 wef 01/03/2011]

 ### Annual audit or examination of charity accounts

-14\.—(1) Subsection (2) shall apply to a financial year of a charity (referred to in this section as the relevant year) if the charity’s gross income or total expenditure in —

-(a) the relevant year;

-(b) the financial year of the charity immediately preceding the relevant year (if any); or

-(c) the financial year of the charity immediately preceding the year specified in paragraph (b) (if any),

-exceeds $250,000 or such other sum as the Minister may by notification prescribe.

-(2) If this subsection applies to a financial year of a charity, the accounts of the charity for that year shall be audited by a person who is a public accountant within the meaning of the Companies Act (Cap.
-50).

-[5/2004]

-(3) If subsection (2) does not apply to a financial year of a charity, then (subject to subsection (4)) the accounts of the charity for that year shall, at the election of the charity trustees, either —

-(a) be examined by an independent person who is reasonably believed by the trustees to have the requisite ability and practical experience to carry out a competent examination of the accounts (referred to in this Act as an independent examiner); or

-(b) be audited by an approved company auditor.
+14\.—(1) The Minister may by regulations make provision —

+(a) requiring the accounts of charities to be audited or examined and specify the circumstances in which such audits or examinations shall be carried out by a public accountant, an independent qualified accountant or an independent person;

+(b) with respect to the duties of an auditor or independent examiner carrying out an audit or examination for the purposes of this section;

+(c) conferring on such an auditor or independent examiner a right of access with respect to books, documents and other records (however kept) which relate to the charity concerned;

+(d) entitling such an auditor or independent examiner to require, in the case of a charity, information and explanations from past or present governing board members or trustees for the charity, or from past or present officers, employees or auditors of the charity; and

+(e) enabling the Commissioner, in prescribed circumstances, to dispense with any of the requirements prescribed under paragraph (a) in the case of a particular charity or in the case of any particular financial year of a charity.

-(4) Where it appears to the Commissioner —
+(2) Where it appears to the Commissioner —

-(a) that subsection (2) or (3) (as the case may be), has not been complied with in relation to a financial year of a charity within 10 months from the end of that year; or
+(a) that any requirement under this section for the accounts of a charity to be audited or examined has not been complied with in relation to a financial year of a charity within 10 months from the end of that year; or

-(b) that, although subsection (2) is inapplicable to a financial year of a charity, it would nevertheless be desirable for the accounts of the charity for that year to be audited by an approved company auditor,
+(b) that it would be desirable for the accounts of a particular charity for any year to be audited by a public accountant although the regulations made under this Act do not so require,

 the Commissioner may by order require the accounts of the charity for that year to be audited by a person appointed by the Commissioner.

-(5) The expenses of any audit carried out by an auditor appointed by the Commissioner under subsection (4), including the auditor’s remuneration, shall be paid —
+(3) The expenses of any audit carried out by a person appointed by the Commissioner under subsection (2), including his remuneration, shall be paid —

-(a) by the charity trustees of the charity concerned who shall be personally liable, jointly and severally, for those expenses; or
+(a) by the governing board members of the charity concerned who shall be personally liable, jointly and severally, for those expenses; or

 (b) to the extent that it appears to the Commissioner not to be practical to pay those expenses in accordance with paragraph (a), from the funds of the charity.

-(6) The Commissioner may give such directions as he may think appropriate with respect to the carrying out of an examination in pursuance of subsection (3)(a), and any such directions may either be of general application or apply to a particular charity only.
+(4) The Commissioner may give such directions as he may think appropriate with respect to the carrying out of an examination required by regulations made under this Act, and any such directions may either be of general application or apply to a particular charity only.

-(7) Nothing in this section shall apply to an exempt charity or a charity which is a company.

-[UK Charities Act 1993, s.
-43]

-### Supplementary provisions relating to audits, etc.

-15\.—(1) The Minister may by regulations make provision —

-(a) with respect to the duties of an approved company auditor carrying out an audit under section 14, including provision with respect to the making by him of a report on the statement of accounts prepared for the financial year in question under section 13(1), or the account and statement so prepared under section 13(3), as the case may be;

-(b) with respect to the making by an independent examiner of a report in respect of an examination carried out by him under section 14;

-(c) conferring on such an auditor or independent examiner a right of access with respect to books, documents and other records (however kept) which relate to the charity concerned;

-(d) entitling such an auditor or independent examiner to require, in the case of a charity, information and explanations from past or present charity trustees or trustees for the charity, or from past or present officers, employees or auditors of the charity; and

-(e) enabling the Commissioner, in circumstances specified in any regulations made under this Act, to dispense with the requirements of section 14(2) or (3) in the case of a particular charity or in the case of any particular financial year of a charity.

-(2) If any person fails to afford an approved company auditor or independent examiner any facility to which he is entitled by virtue of subsection (1)(c) or (d), the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction, and the Commissioner may by order give to that person or to the charity trustees for the time being of the charity concerned, such directions as the Commissioner thinks appropriate for securing that the default is made good.
+(5) If any person fails to afford an auditor or independent examiner any facility to which he is entitled by virtue of regulations made under subsection (1)(c) or (d), the person shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction, and the Commissioner may by order give to that person or to the governing board members for the time being of the charity concerned, such directions as the Commissioner thinks appropriate for securing that the default is made good.

-[10/2007]

-(3) Section 391 of the Companies Act (Cap.
-50) shall have effect in relation to an auditor or independent examiner appointed by a charity in pursuance of section 14 as it has effect in relation to a person employed as auditor by a company within the meaning of that Act.
+(6) Section 391 of the Companies Act (Cap.
+50) shall have effect in relation to an auditor or independent examiner appointed by a charity in pursuance of this section as it has effect in relation to a person employed as auditor by a company within the meaning of that Act.

-[UK Charities Act 1993, s.
-44]
+[34/2010 wef 01/03/2011]

+15\.
+[Repealed by Act 34/2010 wef 01/03/2011]

 ### Annual reports

-16\.—(1) Unless otherwise excepted by regulations made under this Act, the charity trustees of a charity shall prepare in respect of each financial year of the charity an annual report containing —
+16\.—(1) Unless otherwise excepted by regulations made under this Act, the governing board members of a charity shall prepare in respect of each financial year of the charity an annual report containing —

-(a) a prescribed report by the trustees on the activities of the charity during that year; and
+(a) a prescribed report by the governing board members on the activities of the charity during that year; and

 [34/2010 wef 01/03/2011]

-(b) such other information relating to the charity or to its trustees or officers as may be prescribed by regulations made under this Act.
+(b) such other information relating to the charity or to its governing board members or officers as may be prescribed by regulations made under this Act.

 [34/2010 wef 01/03/2011]

-[34/2010 wef 01/03/2011]

-(2) The annual report required to be prepared under this section in respect of any financial year of a charity shall be transmitted to the Commissioner by the charity trustees —
+(2) The annual report required to be prepared under this section in respect of any financial year of a charity shall be transmitted to the Commissioner by the governing board members —

 (a) within 6 months from the end of that year; or